knod/pa-data/README.md

   - click 'download zip'?
   - extract folder
   - If you downloaded and extracted: put it where node is
+  - If changes need to be made, you may end up doing this multiple times.
+Sorry :(

 ## Command prompt/terminal
 1. open command prompt